The Supercomputing.life platform is a network

 preparing data and computational tasks for up to

-48 CPUs on the 12 RPi A+ primary computers.
+48 CPU Cores on 12 RPi A+ Primary Computers.

 Managers consolidate processed data, checking